Body Shapes for Women: Complete Guide to All 5 Types

 Can my body shape change over time?

-Why is knowing your body shape important?
+Why is knowing your body shape important for fashion?

 What measurements do I need to determine my body shape?